 But there appears to be more to the system that assigns these offers.

-After comparing the Quest incentives in my app with other drivers in my city, I realized that we were all being offered different bonuses, most likely based on how many trips we’d completed in previous weeks and other behaviors in the driver app.
+After comparing the Quest incentives in my app with other drivers in my city, I realized that we were all being offered different bonuses based on their earnings.

 And just like Quest incentives vary from one driver to the next, they also vary based on the city you drive in.